Optimal structure learning and conditional independence testing: Introduction

 The relationship between CI testing and structure learning has long been understood from the algorithmic perspective, which takes CI tests as black-box oracles and often assumes perfect CI information to guarantee graph recovery.
 However, the relationship between their finite-sample complexity and statistical hardness has yet to be formalized.
 Specifically, given that graphical models are intrinsically defined by the Markov property, a deeper understanding of how the statistical difficulty of CI testing governs the learning of graphical structures is both natural and fundamental.

 In undirected graphical models (Markov random fields), the information-theoretic limits of structure learning---specifically, the minimum number of samples required for reliable graph recovery---have been widely investigated ~\citep{wang2010information,drton2017structure,misra2020information}.
-For directed acyclic graphs (DAGs), however, much of the optimality literature has focused on the Gaussian setting, where the analysis can leverage strong distributional properties.
+For directed acyclic graphs (DAGs), however, much of the optimality literature has focused on the Gaussian setting, where the analysis exploits strong distributional properties of the Gaussian.
 As a result, existing optimality results do not readily extend to discrete or nonparametric settings.
-In contrast, CI testing in its own right has been studied more broadly, with well-established minimax results across various distributional settings \citep{canonne2018testing,neykov2021minimax}.
-This contrast suggests an opportunity to leverage statistical results in CI testing to better understand the sample complexity of structure learning for DAGs in general.
+By contrast, CI testing in its own right has been studied more broadly, with well-established minimax results across various distributional settings \citep{canonne2018testing,neykov2021minimax}.
+Moreover, existing optimality results do not establish a general (information-theoretic) reduction between structure learning and CI testing, which would be useful both in its own right, as well as for future investigations into the hardness of structure learning broadly.
+These gaps suggest an opportunity to leverage statistical results in CI testing to better understand the sample complexity of structure learning for DAGs in general.

-In this paper, we establish a fundamental relationship between the minimax optimality of structure learning in DAG models and the minimax optimality of CI testing, going beyond the Gaussian setup to general statistical models.
+In this paper, we establish a general reduction between the minimax optimality of structure learning in DAG models and the minimax optimality of CI testing.
+While there is no such reduction even for Gaussian models, existing optimality results \citep{wang2024optimal,daskalakis2025learning} implicitly exploit this connection.
+In addition to establishing this reduction in a general setting that allows us to analyze non-Gaussian models, we also show how existing Gaussian results can be deduced as a special case.
 We focus on poly-forests, a tractable yet rich subclass of DAGs that captures structured dependencies \citep{chow1968approximating,dasgupta1999polytree}, serving as a principled starting point toward fully general DAGs.
 Although optimality for learning general DAGs has been studied \citep{gao2022optimal}, specific distributional assumptions are needed in the analysis (e.g. linear SEM with equal error variances).
 We develop results under generic conditions that apply to both parametric and nonparametric distributions.
-Our work provides a framework connecting the statistical complexity of CI testing with that of structure learning, offering new insights into the understanding of sample-efficient DAG recovery in diverse modeling settings.
+Our work provides a framework connecting the statistical complexity of CI testing with that of structure learning, offering new insights and understanding of sample-efficient DAG recovery in diverse settings.